-- CAUTION: Never remove the heat sink from a processor unless you intend to replace the processor.
-The heat sink is necessary to maintain proper thermal conditions. - MARNING: The heat sink may be hot to touch for some time after the system has been powered down.
-Allow the heat sink to cool before removing it. - 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed, remove the processor/DIMM blank and CPU dust cover.
+CAUTION: Never remove the heat sink from a processor unless you intend to replace the processor.
+The heat sink is necessary to maintain proper thermal conditions.

+- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installed, remove the processor/DIMM blank and CPU dust cover.
 The procedure to remove the processor/DIMM blank is similar to that of the memory module.

-1 Align the pin 1 indicator of the heat sink to the system board and then place the processor and heat sink module (PHM) on the processor socket.
+- 1 Align the pin 1 indicator of the heat sink to the system board and then place the processor and heat sink module (PHM) on the processor socket. - CAUTION: To avoid damaging the fins on the heat sink, do not press down on the heat sink fins.